Shows the options to select a backup as the clone source for cloning Autonomous Database.

 See Configure Private Endpoints When You Provision or Clone an Instance for more information.

-- Choose a license type.
+- Choose license and Oracle Database Edition

-Bring Your Own License
+Bring Your Own License (BYOL)

 Subscribe to new database software licenses and the database cloud service.